louisejones101/memory-game/README.md

 # Testing

 Throughout the project I used Google Chrome Dev Tools to check the layout and responsiveness.
-I regularly tried out the game and tested it features afer making changes.
+I regularly tried out the game and tested its features afer making changes.

 ## Accessibility Testing